Let me start by saying that – despite the ongoing Covid restrictions – I hope you all had a lovely Christmas and a very Happy New Year.

 I took a couple of weeks off work and spent the time productively.

 Since I got the final draft of HUNTERS finished – and the esteemed @Nikki_Twisted helped me edit it to within an inch of its life – I’ve been on a deadline.
 The release date is set for March 17, 2021.
-Here’s the countdown if you don’t believe me!
+(Edit – The book is now out for sale!
+YAY!)

 In order to meet that release date, the book needed to be ready to go.
 Which meant a bunch of things had to happen, including: